Model Byelaws consultation

 The proposals would also make enforcement across Dorset Council's area consistent too.
 The adoption of the Byelaws under the Local Government (Miscellaneous Provisions) Act 1982 (as amended by the Local Government Act 2003) part VIII 1982 Act would mean that in all Dorset Council areas, any breaches of the Byelaws would carry with it the possibility of criminal prosecution.
 It would be an offence under Section 16 (2) of the 1982 Act for any person to contravene the proposed byelaws, which upon conviction could result in a fine of up to £1,000.
 The Court upon conviction would also have the power to cancel any registration under the 1982 Act.

-If you would like to respond in a different way (like a paper survey) or would like the proposed Byelaws in a different format, please contact us by email customerservices@dorsetcouncil.gov.uk or phone 01305 221000.
+If you would like to respond in a different way (like a paper survey) or would like the proposed Byelaws in a different format, you can:

-You can also find the proposed Byelaws and a paper survey in the 'Related' section at the bottom of the page.
+4. Find them in the 'Related' section at the bottom of the page

 Please note, any data collected follows Dorset Council's privacy policy.